-Beta Doradus is the Bayer Classification for the star.
+The Id of the star in the Yale Bright Star Catalogue is HR1922.
 HIP26069 is the reference name for the star in the Hipparcos Star Catalogue.
 The Id of the star in the Henry Draper catalogue is HD37350.

-Beta Doradus has alternative name(s), bet_Dor.
+Beta Doradus has alternative name(s) :- bet Dor, bet Dor.

 All stars like planets orbit round a central spot, in the case of planets, its the central star such as the Sun.
 In the case of a star, its the galactic centre.
 The constellations that we see today will be different than they were 50,000 years ago or 50,000 years from now.
 Proper Motion details the movements of these stars and are measured in milliarcseconds.
-The star is moving 12.74 ± 0.36 miliarcseconds/year towards the north and 0.79 ± 0.36 miliarcseconds/year east if we saw them in the horizon.
+The star is moving 12.74 ± 0.36 milliarcseconds/year towards the north and 0.79 ± 0.36 milliarcseconds/year east if we saw them in the horizon.

-Beta Doradus has a spectral type of F6Ia.
-This means the star is a blue to white supergiant star.
-The star has a B-V Colour Index of 0.64 which means the star's temperature has been calculated using information from Morgans @ Uni.edu at being 5,784 Kelvin.
+Based on the star's spectral type of F6Ia , Beta Doradus's colour and type is yellow to white supergiant star.
+The star has a B-V Colour Index of 0.64 which means the star's temperature is about 5,784 Kelvin.
+The temperature was calculated using information from Morgans @ Uni.edu.

-Beta Doradus Radius has been calculated as being 52.54 times bigger than the Sun.
+Beta Doradus estimated radius has been calculated as being 52.54 times bigger than the Sun.
 The Sun's radius is 695,800km, therefore the star's radius is an estimated 36,556,800.24.km.
+If you need the diameter of the star, you just need to multiple the radius by 2.
 However with the 2007 release of updated Hipparcos files, the radius is now calculated at being round 50.872498064147116646295525448.
-The figure is derived at by using the formula from SDSS and has been known to produce widely incorrect figures.
+The figure is derived at by using the formula from SDSS rather than peer reviewed papers.
+It has been known to produce widely incorrect figures.

 Beta Doradus has an apparent magnitude of 3.76 which is how bright we see the star from Earth.
 Apparent Magnitude is also known as Visual Magnitude.
 If you used the 1997 Parallax value, you would get an absolute magnitude of -3.76 If you used the 2007 Parallax value, you would get an absolute magnitude of -3.69.
 Magnitude, whether it be apparent/visual or absolute magnitude is measured by a number, the smaller the number, the brighter the Star is.
 Our own Sun is the brightest star and therefore has the lowest of all magnitudes, -26.74.
 A faint star will have a high number.

-Using the original Hipparcos data that was released in 1997, the parallax to the star was given as 3.14 which gave the calculated distance to Beta Doradus as 1038.74 light years away from Earth or 318.47 parsecs.
-It would take a spaceship travelling at the speed of light, 1038.74 years to get there.
-We don't have the technology or spaceship that can carry people over that distance yet.
+Using the original Hipparcos data that was released in 1997, the parallax to the star was given as 3.14000 which gave the calculated distance to Beta Doradus as 1038.74 light years away from Earth or 318.47 parsecs.
+If you want that in miles, it is about 6,106,363,320,140,743.05, based on 1 Ly = 5,878,625,373,183.61 miles.

-In 2007, Hipparcos data was revised with a new parallax of 3.24 which put Beta Doradus at a distance of 1006.68 light years or 308.64 parsecs.
+In 2007, Hipparcos data was revised with a new parallax of 3.24000 which put Beta Doradus at a distance of 1006.68 light years or 308.64 parsecs.
 It should not be taken as though the star is moving closer or further away from us.
 It is purely that the distance was recalculated.

+Using the 2007 distance, the star is roughly 63,661,126.20 Astronomical Units from the Earth/Sun give or take a few.
+An Astronomical Unit is the distance between Earth and the Sun.
+The number of A.U. is the number of times that the star is from the Earth compared to the Sun.
 The star's Galacto-Centric Distance is 7,398.00 Parsecs or 24,129.56 Light Years.
 The Galacto-Centric Distance is the distance from the star to the Centre of the Galaxy which is Sagittarius A*.

 The star is a pulsating Delta Cepheid variable type which means that its size changes over time.
 The Variable Type is usually named after the first star of that type to be spotted.
-Beta Doradus brightness ranges from a magnitude of 4.000 to a magnitude of 4.000 over its variable period.
+Beta Doradus brightness ranges from a magnitude of 4.244 to a magnitude of 3.563 over its variable period.
 The smaller the magnitude, the brighter the star.
-Its variable/pulsating period lasts for 10.0 days (variability).
+Its variable/pulsating period lasts for 9.8 days (variability).

 The source of the information if it has a Hip I.D. is from Simbad, the Hipparcos data library based at the University at Strasbourg, France.
 Hipparcos was a E.S.A. satellite operation launched in 1989 for four years.
 The items in red are values that I've calculated so they could well be wrong.
 Information regarding Metallicity and/or Mass is from the E.U.
 Exoplanets.
 The information was obtained as of 12th Feb 2017.